ioannis-toumpoglou/tor-network-web-crawler/README.md

 It is used for crawling webpages that belong to the Tor network, also known as hidden services.
-Both the entire HTML code and the extracted text of each page is stored in an SQL database for further processing.
+Both the entire HTML code and the extracted text of each page are stored in an SQL database for further processing.

 The application uses MySQL database in the backend and a user named **dbuser** is required.<br>
 In order to create this user, the following commands should be executed, using either **MySQL Workbench**